Alexyazdani/HSpice-Analysis-with-Python/README.md

-Alex Yazdani
+Alexander Yazdani

-EE477L
-Lab 4
-Fall 2023
+University of Southern California

 This project demonstrates how to use python to analyze HSpice simulation data.